-The Backcountry Skiing Canada crew completed the Wapta Traverse this spring.
-This is a classic Canadian ski traverse located in the heart of the Rockies just outside Lake Louise.
+The Backcountry Skiing Canada crew completed the Wapta Traverse which is the classic Canadian ski traverse located in the heart of the Rockies just outside Lake Louise.
 There are four huts along the way to make the journey more enjoyable — the Peyto Hut, the Bow Hut, the Balfour Hut and the Scott Duncan Hut.
 Over the six days (we took it uber relaxed) we climbed Mt.
 Olive and Mt.
 Balfour as well as skied laps on the Crowfoot Icefield, the Diableret Glacier, Mt.
 Rhondda South, Mt.
 Gordon and Niles Creek.

 For a full listing of backcountry huts, cabins and lodges (including all of the Wapta Traverse huts) check out the Rocky Mountain lodging page over here.